WHAT IS IT GOING TO TAKE TO GET YOU TO CLEAN OUT YOUR CLOSET?

 So unless your aim is to create a really comfy pet bed, you probably need to get serious about sorting your stuff!
 There are endless “how to” and “what to do” suggestions out there from so many sources.
 It can be daunting.
 When we are hired to “help” clients we use the 3 star system we developed to make decisions easier.

 * * *

-- Take items from one section of your closet, using the top of your bed, sort.
-Even bring items out one at a time and each item has to go in on of the 3 categories below.
+- Take items from one section of your closet, using the top of your bed and sort by stars.
+Bring items out one at a time and each item has to go in on of the 3 categories below.